 Adopting is a very serious commitment that involves a lot of time, energy, patience, and love.
 There is also a financial commitment to bringing a dog into your life and providing proper nutrition, animal care services such as grooming, day care, and veterinary care.
 Please consider this before applying, as we will talk to you about it.

 - You must be at least 21 years of age to foster or adopt from A&BESR

-- Your vet must confirm that you meet the standard of care for your pets.
-For dogs, you must be current for all core vaccines, as well as annual visits for wellness care.
+- Your vet must confirm that you meet the standard of care for your dogs.
+You must be current for all core vaccines, as well as annual visits for wellness care.
 Core vaccines include Rabies, & Parvo, Distemper, Lepto (DHPP or DHLPP).

 - If you do not have a current vet, we expect that you have done research on who you will likely use & the approximate costs involved for care.

 - We require that any dogs currently in your home (and any owned in the past 3 years) have proof of a heartworm test being done in the last 12 months, and proof of heartworm preventative being given, unless not recommended by local vets.
-Please make sure your pets are up to date on wellness checks and preventatives for Heartworm, Fleas, and Ticks.
+Please make sure your dogs are up to date on wellness checks and preventatives for Heartworm, Fleas, and Ticks.

 - Please view the following very short video on heartworm in dogs